Phone Interview Questions to Ask Job Candidates in First Round

 Open-ended or technical questions aren’t necessary at this stage of the hiring process.
 A screening interview is typically a 15- to 30-minute phone call.
 Your objective here is to narrow your list of top candidates to the handful you want to consider for formal interviews.
 That’s when you can go deep.

-Read on for some tips for what to look for — including red flags — along with phone interview questions to ask during this first call, and what comes next.
+Read on for some tips for what to look for — including red flags — along with phone screen interview questions to ask during this first call, and what comes next.

 Planning for the phone screening